replicatedhq/replicated-field-labs/instruqt/rapid-development-with-replicated/03-deploy-application/assignment.md

   contents: In this lab we will deploy the sample applicaiton using the Admin Console
     and then look at the file explorer.
 tabs:
-- title: K3S-VM
-  type: terminal
-  hostname: cluster
 - title: Admin Console
   type: website
   url: http://cluster.${_SANDBOX_ID}.instruqt.io:8800
   new_window: true
+- title: Cluster
+  type: terminal
+  hostname: cluster
 difficulty: basic
 timelimit: 600
 ---